-I love making DIY Essential Oil Recipes for skincare, wellness, & cleaning purposes.
+I love making DIY Essential Oil Recipes for skincare, wellness, and cleaning purposes.
 The fact that I can avoid chemicals and synthetic fragrances from store bought products really excites me.
-What doesn't excite me is microbes in my DIY recipes.
+What doesn't excite me is microbes in my DIY recipes, yuck!
+Find out how to avoid these unwanted guests in your essential oil recipes.

 There are some essential oil topics that not everyone can agree upon.
 I also think not enough research has been done to give us clear answers.
 This is one of those topics.